giovanniboscu/continuous-section-field/README.md

 >
 > **The Problem**
 >
-> Non-prismatic members with localized degradation demand manual discretization and recalculation an error‑prone, non‑reproducible process **.**
-> **CSF eliminates this** through a continuous field where geometry and degradation are independent functions of $z$: the entire model resides in one YAML file, from which the complete analysis can be reconstructed exactly and repeated deterministically.
+>For a frustum tower with localized degradation, CSF uses a continuous field in which geometry and degradation are independent functions of z: the entire model resides in a single YAML file, from which the full workflow can be reconstructed exactly and repeated deterministically.
 >
 > **📁 Reference:** [`actions-examples/histwin/`](https://github.com/giovanniboscu/continuous-section-field/tree/main/actions-examples/histwin)
 >